kynttsj8/OpportunityHub/README.md

 ﻿# OpportunityHub

-# Important Notice
+## Important Notice

-## Repository Status

 This repository is currently experiencing some issues with branching and merging.
 As a result, all code changes are being pushed directly to the master branch.
+I apologize for this inconvenience.